Test Cases in Software Testing

 Few tips to write a good test case:

-- Testing only one thing at a time will make better use of the test case, that is one functional requirement at a time.
+- Testing only one thing at a time will make better use of the test case, which is one functional requirement at a time.

 - Practicing writing small test cases is a good practice, because a small test case is easily remembered and understood by different testers or the testing software may iterate it if needed without much difficulty.